-2. Don’t require them to read all the squares, or blackout, the card.
+2. Don’t require students to read all the squares, or blackout, the card.

 As much as I’d like to see students read 50 books in a school year, I know that this is unlikely for many of them.
 Far too many middle schoolers find that reading just one book is a huge mountain to climb.
-Each card I created (links below) contains 16 squares.
-If students read only one row, there are 10 groups of 4 books to choose from (4 across, 4 down, 2 diagonals).
+My cards have only 16 squares.
+If students read one row on their card, they have 10 groups of 4 books to choose from (4 across, 4 down, 2 diagonals).
 Allowing them to read the four corners adds an 11th option.

 3. Allow a class to earn a class party by working together to complete one or two cards.

 Students could read with a partner or in a book group.
 Encourage book clubs by allowing students to meet in the library during lunch or before and after school.
 Bonus points if you participate in the student book clubs!

 4. Help students stay honest by offering win-win prizes.